StefanoConsonni/StefanoConsonni/README.md

 Hello!
 My name is Stefano and I enjoy creating things that live on the internet.
 My interest in web development started back in 2014 when I decided to try creating my first web page — turns out hacking together a few headers, paragraphs, images and buttons taught me a lot about HTML & CSS!
 Fast-forward to today, I'm a web developer specializing in building accessible user interfaces and exceptional digital experiences.
 I'm naturally curious, I love to learn, and pick up skills quickly.
-I've been coding for two years, and it has been one of the most fulfilling and engaging experiences of my life!
+I've been coding for three years, and it has been one of the most fulfilling and engaging experiences of my life!
 I see everything I do as a great opportunity for authentic self-expression.

 * 🌍  I'm based in Toulouse, France
 * 🖥️  See my portfolio at [https://stefanoconsonni.netlify.app/](https://stefanoconsonni.netlify.app/)